codeadamca/arduino-to-nodejs/README.md

 1. Using [Arduino Create](https://create.arduino.cc/editor) upload the sketch to your Arduino.
 2. Using the Terminal start your Node.js app using `node app.js`.
 3. Open up a browser and enter the URL `http://localhost:3000/`.
-4. Turn the dial on the Arduino device and watch the red square in the browser.t.
+4. Turn the dial on the Arduino device and watch the red square in the browser.

 ## Tutorial Requirements: